 Are you ready to start a business?, an interactive assessment tool designed to help you better understand your readiness for starting a small business.
-Small Business Administration (SBA) start page on starting a new business.

 Learn how to write a business plan.
 See templates and free samples.

 Financing: The SBA offers loans through third-party lenders.
 Find government funding sources for which you might be eligible.
 Some businesses can also qualify for loans through other federal agencies.
 All loans are not alike.
 Learn about government grants.
 SBA's Finance FAQ.

 Free online training offered by SBA and calendar of events (select "Georgia" under "Event Filtering")

 The Small Business Development Center at Georgia State provides free business and economic development consulting for Fulton County (75 Piedmont Ave., NE.
 Suite 700; 404-413-7830).

 The U.S. Minority Business Development Agency offers help for new minority-owned businesses.
 The Atlanta office of the MBDA is operated by Georgia Tech's Enterprise Innovation Institute (75 5th Street, NW, Suite 300, 404-894-2096).

 Atlanta hosts SCORE Atlanta, a non-profit resource partner of the U.S. Small Business Administration (233 Peachtree Street NE, Suite 1803; 404-331-0121).